A Multi-Agent Feedback System for Detecting and Describing News Events in Satellite Imagery: Dataset Curation

 \section{Dataset Curation}

-We applied SkyScraper to news articles sampled from the Global Database of Events, Language, and Tone\footnote{\url{https://www.gdeltproject.org/}} (GDELT) \cite{leetaru2013gdelt} from 2022–2024 using PlanetScope imagery.
+We applied SkyScraper to news articles sampled from the Global Database of Events, Language, and Tone\footnote{\url{https://www.gdeltproject.org/}} (GDELT) \cite{leetaru2013gdelt} from 2022–2024 using PlanetScope and Sentinel-2 imagery.
 Annotators verified captions and event dates to produce the final datasets (Table \ref{tab:dataset_stats}).
 Figure \ref{fig:example} shows a detected tornado event.
-We generated a Sentinel-2 version of the dataset, available at \url{https://tinyurl.com/skyscraper-s2}.
+The dataset is available at \url{https://source.coop/planet/skyscraper}.